IstvanMezo/Difference_Matrix_Subset_Lattice/README.md

 These codes are for a mathematical (lattice-theoretical) project.
 For more details, see our future paper (announced here when it gets available ;))

-Notice: I could only make it run for n = 1,2 (lack of resources?
-Working on it...)
+Notice: gen_X.py runs only for n = 1,2 because the number of matrices is too much.
+To go a bit further and reduce the number of potential X candidates, I made some assumptions:
+1) In X, the only non-zero elements are in the bottom left corner
+2) In this bottom left corner, the sub-matrix is upper-diagonal.

+This new code is contained in gen_X_reduced.py.